tybens/climbing-analysis/readme.md

 ## Extensions

-Plans to fine-tune GPT-4 for a climbing Q&A bot.
-Associated costs: $400.
+Plans to fine-tune LLMs for a climbing Q&A bot.

 ## Contributions